jonathanraesch/KoalemOS/README.md

 * revisit ACPI table paging
   * is mapping the first page of ACPI tables is always sufficient to read header information?
   * possibly unmap tables, when not needed
-* fix phys_mmap space restrictions
+* maybe allocate phys_mmap dynamically

 ### libc
 * check for optimizations of str- and mem- functions in string.h